Competition for the additional pr. required a fee of 5 shillings.

 After the publication of the final report, Healey objected to what he interpreted as an attempt by the Era chess editor to underrate the merit that the judges had assigned him, and consequently declined the prize awarded him.
 In response The Era printed relevant extracts from the Judges decision, as far as they bore on Healey’s protest, followed by a response from the editor himself.
 No further information about this controversy has been found, and it is not mentioned in the tournament book.
 As Healey prints his Era award problems as the first six problems in his collection published in 1866, it may be assumed that the matter was settled.

-One of the problems in the (excluded) set from A. Novotny was published by mistake in Illustrirte Zeitung, vol. XXVIII, i.
+One of the problems in the (excluded) set from A. Novotny was published by mistake in Illustrirte Zeitung, v.
+28, i.
 711 (1857-02-14), p.
 146. The error was acknowledged and explained in the following issue.

-“… in order to provide this second prize, we propose that an entrance fee of 5 shillings be paid by the competitors themselves; this second prize can only be awarded to the second best composer among those who may contribute.
+… in order to provide this second prize, we propose that an entrance fee of 5 shillings be paid by the competitors themselves; this second prize can only be awarded to the second best composer among those who may contribute.
 The payment of an entrance fee is quite optional on the part of the competitors.
-Those who contribute will have the advantage of competing for two prizes [...] those who do not contribute [will compete] only for the first prize.”This additional prize is usually referred to as "2nd Prize", and so gives the impression that it was awarded under the same conditions as "1st Prize".
-But as contenders for the additional prize had to pay a fee, the term "additional prize" is used here instead.
+Those who contribute will have the advantage of competing for two prizes [...] those who do not contribute [will compete] only for the first prize.This additional prize is usually referred to as "2nd Prize", and so gives the impression that it was awarded under the same conditions as "1st Prize".
+But as contenders for this prize had to pay a fee and were not eligible for the 1st prize, the term "additional prize" is used here instead.

 AwardsThe diagrams appear in the same order and with the same numbers as in the problem tourney book.

 Source: The Era, v.
 29, i.
 962 (1857-03-31), p.
 14, prb.
 151

 Source: The Era, v.
 29, i.
 956 (1857-01-18), p.
 13, prb.
 144